-Knotted Feather is another versatile variation of feather stitch.
-If you have not worked Feather stitch before you will need to know it.
-If unsure you might want to refresh your memory on a fabric scrap.
+Knotted Feather Stitch is another versatile variation of feather stitch.
+If you have not worked Feather stitch before or a bit unsure you might want to refresh your memory on a fabric scrap using the tutorial on feather stitch .

 I have seen this stitch referred to a thorn stitch (there are about 5 different stitches referred to as thorn stitch) and knotted chained feather.
 I found it listed in Edith John’s Creative stitches as Knotted Feather.
 Since this name made sense to me that is what I call it.